A Survey on Video Diffusion Models: Introduction

 \section{Introduction}

-\IEEEPARstart{A}I-generated content (AIGC) is currently one of the most prominent research fields in computer vision and artificial intelligence.
+AI-generated content (AIGC) is currently one of the most prominent research fields in computer vision and artificial intelligence.
 It has not only garnered extensive attention and scholarly investigation, but also exerted profound influence across industries and other applications, such as computer graphics, art and design, medical imaging, \emph{etc}.
 Among these endeavors, a series of approaches represented by diffusion models~\cite{stablediffusion, dalle2, Midjourney, controlnet, ruiz2023dreambooth, cascaded, imagen} have emerged as particularly successful, rapidly supplanting methods based on generative adversarial networks (GANs)~\cite{gan,aliasgan,stylegan,stylegan2,stylegan3} and auto-regressive Transformers~\cite{taming,zeroshot,scaling, ding2022cogview2} to become the predominant approach for image generation.
-Due to their strong controllability, photorealistic generation, and impressive diversity, diffusion-based methods also bloom across a wide range of computer vision tasks, including image editing~\cite{brooks2023instructpix2pix, hertz2022prompt2prompt, meng2021sdedit, tumanyan2023plug}, dense prediction~\cite{diffusiondet, diffusioninst, diffmatch, ddp, dformer}, and diverse areas such as video synthesis~\cite{singer2022make, vdm, ho2022imagenvideo, videofusion, videofactory, SimDA} and 3D generation~\cite{magic3d, dreamfusion, diffusion3d}.
+Due to their strong controllability, photorealistic generation, and impressive diversity, diffusion-based methods also bloom across a wide range of computer vision tasks, including image editing~\cite{brooks2023instructpix2pix, hertz2022prompt2prompt, meng2021sdedit, tumanyan2023plug}, dense prediction~\cite{diffusiondet, diffusioninst, diffmatch, ddp, dformer}, and diverse areas such as video synthesis~\cite{singer2022make, vdm, ho2022imagenvideo, videofusion, videofactory, SimDA} and 3D generation~\cite{magic3d, dreamfusion, diffusion3d, feng2024fdgaussian}.
 As one of the most important mediums, video emerges as a dominant force on the Internet.
 Compared to mere text and static image, video presents a trove of dynamic information, providing users with a more comprehensive and immersive visual experience.
 Research on video tasks based on the diffusion models is progressively gaining traction.
 As shown in Fig.~\ref{fig:number}, the number of research publications of video diffusion models has increased significantly since 2022 and can be categorized into three major classes: video generation~\cite{singer2022make, vdm, videoLDM,SimDA, Text2video-zero, videofusion, videofactory}, video editing~\cite{tuneavideo, gen1, qi2023fatezero, magicedit, ccedit}, and video understanding~\cite{difftad, pix2seq-D, momentdiff, wang2023pdpp}.